nsjames/EOSIO-Migration-Tutorial/README.md

 -----

-2) Compile the contract using either the `./set.sh` script, or by issuing the following commands.
+2) Compile and set the contract using either the `./set.sh` script, or by issuing the following commands.

 `eosio-cpp --abigen --contract=migratetests migrate.cpp -o migrate.wasm`